cms-opendata-workshop/workshop2021-lesson-cmssw/_episodes/05_configuration.md

 ~~~
 {: .language-python}

 Actually, because of the `_cfi` tag, we know it is presumably a piece of Python code that initializes some module.
 Indeed, it is the *MessageLogger* service.
 As the name describes, it controls how the message logging is handled during the job execution.
 The string ``"FWCore.MessageService.MessageLogger_cfi"`` tells you exactly where to look for it on [Github](https://github.com/cms-sw/cmssw/blob/CMSSW_5_3_X/FWCore/MessageService/python/MessageLogger_cfi.py) if you needed it.
-Note the structure matches the repository's except that the `python` directory name is always omitted when loading modules this way (this is why it is often important to put config files in the python directory).
+Note the structure matches the repository's, except that the `python` directory name is always omitted when loading modules this way (this is why it is often important to put config files in the python directory).

 There is a whole [Workbook section](https://twiki.cern.ch/twiki/bin/view/CMSPublic/SWGuideMessageLogger) regarding this module, but let's just look at a simple example.